CMCDragonkai/gist-backup/README.md

 #### Usage

-When you have set the gist token as described above, you can start backing up all your gists using the following command:
+When you have set the gist token as described above, you can start backing up all your gists using the following commands:

-    $ ./gist-backup ~/gist-backups
+    $ gist-backup -d ~/gist-backups -t token

-This will clone all gist repositories to the local folder `~/gist-backups`.
+    $ gist-backup -ab archive.tar.bzip2 -t token
+    $ gist-backup -ag archive.tar.gzip -t token

-When you call the script again, it will simply update the repos (pull changes) if they exist already.
+For the `-d` option, when you call the script again, it will simply update the repos (pull changes) if they exist already.

-#### Copyright & License

-Copyright (C) 2012, Adam Prescott, licensed under the MIT license.
-See LICENSE.